 My Review: The ESEE 6P and 4P are some of my favorite fixed blade knives.
 The 6P has an overall length of 11.75 inches and a weight of 12 ounces, while the smaller ESEE 4P found here has an overall length of 9 inches and weight of 8 ounces.
 If you’re a gram counter, I recommend going with the P4, but either of these full tang knives will be an incredible asset to have while backpacking or in a survival situation.

 The drop point blade design constructed of 1095 high carbon steel creates a versatile and durable blade that will make even the toughest tasks easy to complete.
-The blade has a textured powder coat to help reduce corrosion and rust, however since this knife is constructed of 1095 high carbon steel some maintenance will be required.
+The blade has a textured powder coat to help reduce corrosion and rust, but I definitely recommend maintaining the blade if you want it to withstand years of use and abuse.

 Like other ESEE knives, this blade has a one hundred percent lifetime warranty.
 If you can break this knife, as hard as that would be, ESEE will repair or replace the blade for you.
 The handles are constructed of linen micarta and create an ergonomic shape with a choil that prevents the hand from sliding during chopping.

 Although this knife has a heavy price tag and certainly isn’t the lightest on this list, this blade will last a lifetime and stand up to many years of abuse.
 While many individuals who specialize in truly remote camping and hiking may choose to also carry a hatchet and multi-tool as well, this knife can stand on its own for both applications if this is all you carry with you.

-Bottom Line: This knife isn’t ultralight like some of the others on this list, but if you want a dependable knife that will hold an edge and last forever, I recommend giving the ESEE 6P serious consideration!
+Bottom Line: This knife isn’t ultralight like some of the others on this list, but if you want a dependable knife that will hold an edge and last forever, I recommend giving the ESEE 6P or ESEE 4P serious consideration!